Neville Southall: Personal life

 Southall married Eryl Williams in June 1980.
 The couple had a daughter, Samantha, in 1987.
-He admitted to having affairs over the course of the 18-year marriage, and left Eryl for another woman, an aromatherapist named Emma, in 1998.
+He admitted to having affairs throughout the 18-year marriage and left Eryl for another woman, an aromatherapist named Emma in 1998.
 In addition to the daughter from his first marriage, he and his second wife also act as foster parents: a 2018 interview reported that they were looking after two children.

-Southall is a teetotaller; this fact, coupled with his shy personality and dedication to football gave him a reputation as something of a loner.
+Southall is a teetotaller; this fact, coupled with his shy personality and dedication to football, gave him a reputation as a loner.
 In August 2012, his autobiography The Binman Chronicles was released.
-It was the sixth best selling football book of 2012.
+It was the sixth best-selling football book of 2012.

-In 2014 Southall started working as a teaching assistant at Canolfan Yr Afon, the Pupil Referral Unit for Blaenau Gwent, based in Ebbw Vale, helping pupils with their job seeking and soft skills, and liaising with local businesses to arrange work placements.
+In 2014, Southall started working as a teaching assistant at Canolfan Yr Afon, the Pupil Referral Unit for Blaenau Gwent, based in Ebbw Vale, helping pupils with their job-seeking and soft skills, and liaising with local businesses to arrange work placements.
 He had previously worked in a similar role in London.